-Airbus has a strong local presence in Romania through Airbus Helicopters (with Airbus Helicopters Romania and Airbus Helicopters Industries), Premium Aerotec, both in Brasov, and Airbus Defence and Space in Romania, a wholly-owned subsidiary of Airbus Defence and Space, in Bucharest.
+Airbus has a strong local presence in Romania through Airbus Helicopters Romania and Premium Aerotec, both in Brasov, and Airbus Defence and Space in Romania, a wholly-owned subsidiary of Airbus Defence and Space GmbH, in Bucharest.

-Airbus Helicopters Romania, a joint venture between Airbus Helicopters (51%) and IAR (49%), established in 2002, exports more than 75% of its business.
-Airbus’ commitment to Romania deepened in 2016 with the creation of Airbus Helicopters Industries, whose primary goal is to produce the H215M helicopter.
+Airbus Helicopters Romania, a joint venture between Airbus Helicopters (60%) and IAR (40%), established in 2002, exports 70% of its business.
+Airbus’ commitment to Romania deepened in 2016 with the creation of a new plant, whose primary goal is to produce the H215M helicopter.

 Premium Aerotec, a wholly-owned subsidiary of Airbus, manufactures complex components for commercial Airbus aircraft.
 This means that every Airbus aircraft has parts made in Romania.

 Airbus Helicopters Romania, a centre of excellence for the maintenance, repair and overhaul of civil and military helicopters, works for customers from more than 30 countries.
-Currently, the company’s competencies cover the majority of the Airbus helicopter range: H125, H125M, H130, H135, Dauphin, H155, Puma, Super Puma, H215, H215M and recently H225.
-Airbus Helicopters Romania provides product support engineering, maintenance, troubleshooting, assistance, logistic support and technical publication services.
+Currently, the company’s competencies cover the majority of the Airbus helicopter range: H120, H125, H125M, H130, H135, Dauphin, H155, Puma, Super Puma, H215, H215M and H225.
+Airbus Helicopters Romania provides product support engineering, maintenance, troubleshooting, assistance, logistic support and technical publication services, as well as global solutions based on repurposed aircraft.
 The company markets and sells the full range of Airbus civil and military helicopters in Romania and neighboring countries.
-Quality of products and services, and aviation safety are top priorities, contributing to the high level of customer satisfaction.
-As a result, in the 2017 worldwide customer survey, Airbus Helicopters Romania was ranked 1st.
+Quality of products and services, and aviation safety are top priorities, contributing to the high level of customer satisfaction, Airbus Helicopters Romania ranking on top positions in the customer surveys.

 Airbus Helicopters Romania also has a robust Responsibility and Sustainability mind-set to business operations in Romania, and as shown in our Environment protection and Environmental engagement documents.